newst4rt/Lyrify/README.md

 #### `-0 --store-offline`

 Lyrify maintains an SQLite3 database to store downloaded lyrics and translations in its local storage if the argument has been passed.
 It reduces transactions between the different endpoints, and it's compatible to use them offline.
-By applying `--store-offline`, you don't need anymore to bother to get in touch with the lyrics from your favorite songs.
-You will always get them — just listen to them one time, and Lyrify will store them.
+By applying `--store-offline`, you no longer have to worry about getting the lyrics of your favorite songs.
+You will always get them — just listen to them one time, and Lyrify will store it.

 ## License
 Lyrify is licensed under the MIT license.
 See [LICENSE](https://github.com/newst4rt/Lyrify/blob/main/LICENSE) for more information.